Invisible Perturbations: Physical Adversarial Examples Exploiting the Rolling Shutter Effect: Crafting Invisible Perturbations

 Our goal is to compute a light signal $\signal(t)$ such that, when an image is taken under the influence of this light signal, the loss is minimized between the model output and the desired target class.
-However, unlike prior formulations, we do not need an $\ell_P$ constraint on perturbation magnitude because our perturbations (via high-frequency light modulation) are invisible to human eye by design.
-Instead, our formulation is constrained by the capabilities of the LEDs, the Arduino chip we use to modulate them (see Sec.~\ref{sec:realize}), and the camera parameters.
+However, unlike prior formulations, we do not need an $\ell_P$ constraint on perturbation magnitude because our perturbations (via high-frequency light modulation) are invisible to human eyes by design.
+Instead, our formulation is constrained by the capabilities of the LEDs, the Arduino chip we use to modulate them (see~\secref{sec:realize}), and the camera parameters.
 A novel aspect in our formulation is the differentiable representation of the rolling shutter camera and color correction applied by the camera.
 Such representation allows us to compute the adversarial example end-to-end using common gradient-based methods, such as PGD~\cite{madry2017towards} and FGSM~\cite{goodfellow2014explaining}.
+Our model allows us to manipulate camera parameters such as exposure time, image size and row readout rate.

 Following~\eqref{eq:final}, we get the final image $\finalimg$ as a sum of the image in ambient light($\ambimg$) and in only the attacker's light source($\sigimg$).
 Based on the image formation model discussed above, we have the following objective function: